marco262/my_wiki/data/dnd/class/college-of-swords.md

 Blades who abandon their lives as entertainers have often run into trouble that makes maintaining their secret activities impossible.
 A blade caught stealing or engaging in vigilante justice is too great a liability for most troupes.
 With their weapon skills and magic, these blades either take up work as enforcers for thieves' guilds or strike out on their own as adventurers.

-# Bonus Proficiencies
+## Bonus Proficiencies

 When you join the College of Swords at 3rd level, you gain proficiency with medium armor and the scimitar.

 If you're proficient with a simple or martial melee weapon, you can use it as a spellcasting focus for your bard spells.

-Fighting Style
+## Fighting Style

 At 3rd level, you adopt a particular style of fighting as your specialty.
 Choose one of the following options.
 You can't take a Fighting Style option more than once, even if you later get to choose again.

-* **Dueling**<br>When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
+* **Dueling** When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
-* **Two-Weapon Fighting**<br>When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.
+* **Two-Weapon Fighting** When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

-# Blade Flourish
+## Blade Flourish

 At 3rd level, you learn to conduct impressive displays of martial prowess and speed.